luau-lang/luau/docs/_posts/2021-04-30-luau-recap-april-2021.md

 Backwards compatibility is very important for Luau, but sometimes a change is required to improve the language or performance.
 Even still, we try to keep impact of these changes to a minimum:

 * __eq tag method will always get called for table comparisons even when a table is compared to itself.
-* assert function will return only the first argument as the result.